wesleyfranks/DevOpsAllStarsChallenge/Day1/weather-dashboard-demo/README.md

 - 🖥️ **Command-Line Interface**: Built with `argparse` for dynamic control.

 ## ✨ **Features**
-1. **Fetch Weather Data**:
+1. **Fetch Weather Data**
-   - Retrieves weather information such as temperature, humidity, and conditions for specified cities using the OpenWeather API.
+   Retrieves weather information such as temperature, humidity, and conditions for specified cities using the OpenWeather API.

-2. **Save Data to AWS S3**:
+2. **Save Data to AWS S3**
-   - Stores the fetched weather data in AWS S3 in a structured JSON format, including timestamps for organization.
+   Stores the fetched weather data in AWS S3 in a structured JSON format, including timestamps for organization.

-3. **Dynamic CLI Options**:
+3. **Dynamic CLI Options**
-   - Supports actions like running the program or deleting the S3 bucket via command-line arguments.
+   Supports actions like running the program or deleting the S3 bucket via command-line arguments.

-4. **Bucket Management**:
+4. **Bucket Management**
-   - Automatically creates the required S3 bucket if it doesn’t exist and can delete it when no longer needed.
+   Automatically creates the required S3 bucket if it doesn’t exist and can delete it when no longer needed.

 ## 📜 **How to Use**

 ### **Setup**
 1. Clone the repository:
    ```bash